scottfones/QBioPlots/README.md

 An example can be viewed with:

 ```
-from QBioPlots import PlotODETwoByTwo as ode22
+from qbioplots import PlotODETwoByTwo as ode22

 ode22.demo()
 ```